vera-institute/PD_Data_Directory/README.md

 Vera recognizes that national policing data provided by other online sources may provide meaningful context to the exploration of the city policing data provided in this spreadsheet.
 Therefore, Vera has assembled a small list of national policing data sources - find those links [here](Contextual_Datasources.csv).
 Vera welcomes additions to this list.
 If you find another public data source to add to this list, please email ArrestTrends@vera.org.

-These resources will be updated regularly to reflect the most recent contributions.
+These resources will be updated regularly to reflect the most recent contributions, and may include the introduction of new variables and data source types.

 ## Acknowledgement